BlakexLim/c0124-code-solutions/typescript-intro/typescript-intro-quiz-notes.md

   By utilizing the tsc (TypeScript compiler)
 - What are some benefits of using TypeScript?
-  It provides tools to write easier to read JavaScript as projects scale up, Helps you catch bugs and errors quicker due to the way it's structured
+  It provides tools to write easier to read JavaScript as projects scale up, helps you catch bugs and errors quicker due to the way it's structured

 ## Notes